fishwasher/little-secret-js/README.md

 # Little Secret protected text encoder/decoder

-This is a lightweight text encoder/obfuscator that encodes UTF-8 text using a secret key and stores the result as Base64-encoded ASCII text.
+This is a lightweight text encoder that encodes UTF-8 text using a secret key and stores the result as Base64-encoded ASCII text.
 It makes use of TextEncoder web API which may not be supported by some older browsers.
 See https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder for details.